dsi-clinic/tutorial-project/README.md

 A common solution you'll find online is to do hacky things to append different folders to your [PATH](https://askubuntu.com/questions/551990/what-does-path-mean).

-This is fine for a quick work around to test things out, but the solution to this to make your code cleaner and more reproducible is to install your scripts as a package so you can do more standard looking Python imports like `from scripts import good_function`
+This is fine for a quick work around to test things out, but a better solution is to install your scripts as a package so you can import it like this: `from scripts import good_function`

 ### .gitignore

 In general, we want to avoid committing data files to Git repos.
 We also want to avoid committing sensitive information like API keys or random system files like `.DS_Store`.
-The `.gitignore` file is a list of files and directories that Git will, surprisingly enough, ignore.
+The `.gitignore` file is a list of files and directories that Git will, you guessed it, _ignore_.

 In this project, we've ignored the entire `data` folder as well as our `.env` file.
-The instructions in this README give future users instructions on how to download data and tell them to create a `.env` file with the required API key.
+Since we are ignoring our `.env` file and our `data` folder, we should make sure that the README tells users what files they will manually need to add to their directory to run our code.

+\*scrolls up a few sections\* Ok, looks good.